 Those who don’t have a sewing machine and serger will need to acquire each.
 Amazon has many sewing machines available for a few hundred dollars, and sergers run in a similar price range.
 (A computerized sewing machine isn’t necessary.)

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your chicken diaper business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your chicken diaper business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements